Leadership lessons from singing in a choir

 “It struck me that singing in a choral setting might have a great deal of connections to people dealing with a lot of issues in business about leadership, followership and listening,” said Davis.
 “Wouldn’t it be terrific to put together a workshop so that instead of just talking about it, we could experience it?”

-Davis reached out to Mollie Stone, choral director and lecturer at the University of Chicago, and the two created a one-time workshop for students to learn about leadership by singing together.
+Davis reached out to Mollie Stone, choral director and lecturer at the University of Chicago, and the two worked with Patty Cuyler of Village Harmony to a one-time workshop for students to learn about leadership by singing together.

 There were no auditions.
 Instead, since most of the students had no prior musical training, the pair invited several professional singers to serve as ringers.
 That was a lesson in itself, said Linda Ginzel, Clinical Professor of Managerial Psychology at Booth, who participated in the pop-up choir.
 “I like to sit next to someone who is better than me.
 They bring me up.”